by Texas Homesteader ~

 And when we have company, we all naturally congregated on the back porch.
 But now with the addition there’s even more room to spill outside & visit.
 And I’ve landscaped it up (on the cheap though, y’all) so it really is an oasis!

 Now living out in the country without city lighting & all, it gets really dark at night.
 So a bright light outside will certainly attract every flying bug in sight!
-So I prefer a soft, gentle light.
+I prefer a soft, gentle light.

 The Perfect Repurposed Jar… For CHEAP!

 Then one day, it happened.
 We were attending a garage sale in Amarillo, TX with my favorite aunt when I saw a pretty blue flip-top jar, but the top was missing.
 Since it was ‘broken‘ they only wanted a quarter for it.

 Once we got home I asked RancherMan if he would be able to affix a wire to hang my candle.
 I needed it to hold the jar steady and upright too, which means the wire shouldn’t be able to slide or shift the weight of the candle.
-Of course he steps out into his shop and returns just a few minutes later.

 That little metal loop can be laid down if I want to set the candle jar on the table next to our porch swing.
-Or the wire can be stood up to hang it on the decorative hook I have mounted at our porch’s ceiling.
+Or the wire can be stood up to hang it on a decorative iron hook I have mounted higher up.

 Old Box Of Candles

-They eagerly took several off my hands but I still had many in this box.
+They eagerly took several off my hands but I still had many in a box.
 I figured I’d just melt them down for my Fireplace Starters so at least they’d get used.

 Then I insert a small votive candle atop the gravel.
 Yes – I like it!!